What are Gantt charts?

 There are two main reasons Gantt charts are loved throughout the project management world.
 They make it easier to create complicated plans, especially those that involve multiple teams and changing deadlines.
 Gantt charts help teams to plan work around deadlines and properly allocate resources.

 Project planners also use Gantt charts to maintain a bird’s eye view of projects.
 They depict, among other things, the relationship between the start and end dates of tasks, milestones, and dependent tasks.
-Modern Gantt chart programs such as Jira Software with Roadmaps and Advanced Roadmaps synthesize information and illustrate how choices impact deadlines.
+Modern Gantt chart programs, such as Jira with Timelines and Plans, synthesize information and illustrate how choices impact deadlines.

 Gantt charts in waterfall vs. agile planning